 How far may a child be asked to walk to a school bus stop?

 The law allows a school district to ask a child regardless of age, to walk up to a mile and a half to a bus stop.
 The mile and a half is measured by public roads and does not include any private lane or walkway of the child’s residence.
-Most districts reduce the walking distance, South Fayette tries to keep it to .3 tenths of a mile if possible.
+Most districts reduce the walking distance, South Fayette tries to keep it to a third of a mile if possible.

 May a school district suspend busing services for a child?